How to Start a Business Proposal Introduction

 The executive summary and the introduction of your business strategy are two different things.
 The executive summary provides more detailed information and specifics, while the introduction sets the tone for the rest of the proposal.

-What Should You Include (and Exclude) in Your Proposal Introduction?
+What Should You Include in Your Proposal Introduction?

 Many business proposals rely on the introduction to provide a summary and context of the topics covered.
-This can include details about the project’s goals and objectives, as well as the recipient’s requirements for success.
-Any unique terminology used in the proposal, such as acronyms, abbreviations, or industry shorthand, should also be mentioned in the introduction.
+This can include details about the project’s goals and objectives and the recipient’s requirements for success.
+The introduction should also mention any unique terminology used in the proposal, such as acronyms, abbreviations, or industry shorthand.

 You can’t miss the following in your introduction: